As well as spooled-file conversion to PDF files,

 or send emails that contain only the names and (URL) locations

 of any files saved to disk.
+The

 SMTP or Simple Mail Transfer Protocol

-is part of the TCP/IP protocols suite.
-This protocol
+TCP/IP protocols suite.

-is defined by Internet standard RFC821 and extended by
+is defined by Internet standard

-standard RFC2554 to support authenticated conections.
+to support authenticated

 used to send email messages to email server software.
-Almost all servers
+Almost all

 (including Lotus Notes and MS Exchange) can receive and relay messages